-Accommodation Maryland Assessment, Accessibility, & Accommodations Manual References Human Reader Appendix E: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics, Science (MISA 5 & 8), and Social Studies 8 Assessments Human Reader scripts (for Mathematics only): These are secure materials which are NOT included in the manual.
+Accommodation Maryland Assessment, Accessibility, & Accommodations Manual References Human Reader Appendix E: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments Human Reader scripts (for Mathematics only): These are secure materials which are NOT included in this manual.
 These must be indicated on the Local Student and Accommodations File in order to be shipped in the initial order with secure test materials.
-An Additional Order (AO) must be placed if these scripts are not available for the assessment.
-Scripts are required to ensure mathematics assessments are read consistently.
-Human Scribe Appendix B : Protocol for the Use of the Scribe Accommodation, used to ensure consistency of scribing and transcription Human Signer Appendix J : Human Signer Guidelines gives guidance to signers to ensure consistency in administration Extended Time Appendix C : Guidance for Selecting, Training and Administering the Extended Time Accommodation Large Print and Braille 3d-3f: Assessments for Students who are blind or visually impaired Assistive Technology (Screen Reader and Non-Screen Reader) Assistive Technology Guidance available on the MCAP Portal at: https://support.mdassessments.com/
+An additional order (AO) must be placed if these scripts are NOT available for the assessment.
+Scripts are required to ensure Mathematics assessments are read consistently.
+Human Scribe Appendix B : Protocol for the Use of the Scribe Accommodation, used to ensure consistency of scribing and transcription Human Signer Appendix J: Human Signer Guidelines gives guidance to signers to ensure consistency in administration Extended Time Appendix C: Guidance for Selecting, Training and Administering the Extended Time Accommodation Large Print and Braille 3d-3f: Assessments for students who are blind or visually impaired Assistive Technology (Screen Reader and Non-Screen Reader, Assistive Technology Guidance available on the MCAP Portal at: https://support.mdassessments.com